godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

 Getting notified when resources change
 --------------------------------------

-On some occastions you want your tool to use a resource.
-However, when you change an attribute of that resource in the editor, the ``set()`` function of your tool will not get called.
+Some times you want your tool to use a resource.
+However, when you change a property of that resource in the editor, the ``set()`` method of your tool will not be called.

 .. tabs::
  .. code-tab:: gdscript GDScript